oralekin/owo/README.md

 Key Features include:
 - User profiles
-- Top plays
+- Top/Recent plays
 - Score tracking
 - Map detection and pp calculation
-- and a lot of other things
+- Screenshot detection
+- Standard map recommendations

-You can add the bot using this [link](https://discordapp.com/oauth2/authorize?client_id=289066747443675143&scope=bot) or join the owo server [here](https://discord.gg/aNKde73).
+You can add the bot using this [link](https://discordapp.com/oauth2/authorize?client_id=289066747443675143&scope=bot&permissions=305187840) or join the owo server [here](https://discord.gg/aNKde73).

 If you would like to run your own instance of owo because tracking is getting too slow or some other reason, please follow the instructions provided by [Twentysix](https://twentysix26.github.io/Red-Docs/) and others on how to install a Redbot for your system.
 Then, getting this to work should make more sense.
 If you're having issues with `leveler.py` and/or `osu.py`, be sure you read up on [my cog repo](https://github.com/AznStevy/Maybe-Useful-Cogs) on how to install those two cogs.
 Have fun!
 If you have questions/need help, ask in the [owo!
 Official](https://discord.gg/aNKde73) server.